 2. Transfer the funds to be distributed

-You transfer the total funds to be distributed, to our Nedbank Payout Account (this needs to be in our bank account before the platform can release the funds.
-Please factor in some time for interbank clearing)
+Transfer the sum of your PayOuts batch to our Nedbank Payout Account (this needs to be in our bank account before the platform can release the funds, so please factor in some time for interbank clearing).

 - Transfer the exact amount per batch

 - Use a float to pay out from (see more info here)